Here are some recipes from my website for sweets and treats that I hope will make your holidays a little happier!

-Chocolate-Covered Caramelized Matzoh Crunch: It’s not necessarily the season for unleavened bread, but this is a great treat, and little bags make nifty holiday stocking-stuffers.
+Chocolate-Covered Caramelized Matzoh Crunch: It’s not necessarily the season for unleavened bread, but this is a great treat, and little bags make nifty holiday stocking stuffers.
 This is OMG good.

 Quick Mincemeat: Didn’t have the time (or the gumption) to make traditional mincemeat this year?
-Add some of this to your favorite apple pie or crisp filling; the spices and candied peel will compliment the fruit beautifully.
+Add some of this to your favorite apple pie or crisp filling; the spices and candied peel will complement the fruit beautifully.
 All the spices of traditional mince but without the fuss.